Is food addiction real?

 Eating Disorders

-Do you identify with having disordered eating?
+Do you identify with having an eating disorder?

 • Have you been deliberately trying to limit the amount of food you eat to influence your shape or weight (whether or not you have succeeded)?